Objective of Task

 The workshops resulted in the compilation of practical lessons for future deployments in the areas of how regulators can work best with OEMs, how local governments and utilities can best develop infrastructure and incentives for future EV deployments, and how state and OEM marketing can best introduce EVs to the public.
 In particular, these small workshops have resulted in candid and in-depth discussions.

-The study contains many lessons and detailed discussions of past deployment efforts in several countries, which we are synthesizing into a report.
+The study contains many lessons and detailed discussions of past deployment efforts in several countries, which we are synthesizing into a final task report.
 We offer here the types of lessons learned in the workshops held during 2010 and before:

 - Subsidies were required to promote use of EVs in France.

 - It is difficult to transition from demonstration to commercialisation; there is a lack of instruments to foster this stage.

 - Low-consumption ICE cars, hybrid vehicles, and battery electric vehicles compete for many of the same customers.

 - There is potential positive influence of new information technologies on the future development of electric vehicles and charging infrastructure.